openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

     }
 ~~~

 You made it through the tutorial!
-(Or you just scrolled all the way down without doing anything, which is an awful lot of scrolling and should be an accomplishment by itself.)
+(Or you just scrolled all the way down, which is an awful lot of scrolling and should be an accomplishment by itself.)

 <a name="nextsteps"></a>
 ##Next Steps

 Go get some other data.
 Make up some new rules.
-Make something weird!
-(And send it my way!)
+Make something weird and share it in the forums!

 Check out the [opengl tutorial](http://openframeworks.cc/tutorials/graphics/opengl.html) for getting deeper into meshes.